mannidung/tunestarter/README.md

-# Tunestarter
+# Tunestarter 0.1.0

-## Tunestarter is in pre-alpha!
-It can only get better from here!
-### Purpose
+## What is tunestarter?
 Have you ever been to a folk session and wanted to play a set of tunes, but you simply couldn't remember how they began?

 Or have you ever started a set and forgotten how the second or third tune starts?

 Or are you simply tired of carrying 15 different printouts of the same tune, all arranged in different sets?

 Then Tunestarter is for you.
-Tunestarter creates tune starting helpers containing the first few bars of each tune in a set.
+Tunestarter creates tune-starting helpers containing the first few bars of each tune in a set.
 This means you have the beginning of each tune visible at first glance.

 As a bonus, it also includes the entire tune in a second chapter, complete with cross-references, so you can jump to the full tune from the set.
 From the tune, you can see what sets you have included it in.